Oppticalilusion/OCMSLARaynerWebsite/README.md

 2019-05-23

 Created on Salesfore through the OCMS built by Stantive technologies.
 Project was used to expand on my knowledge of how to take an existing product and add new web functionality.
+To work on css styling and how to provide a clean consistant product.

 Expanded in an understanding of bringing HTML, CSS and Javascript together to create a more dynamic and responsive site.